UnlockedLabs/UnlockEdv2/provider-middleware/README.md

 which in some cases (like `kolibri`) will also contain the database of one or more provider platforms.
 It will handle the resource intensive business of fetching, parsing, de-duping data from platform integrations, and either return the data to the backend or write it to the database.
-The middleware is subscribed to a NATS message queue, listening for msg's published from the `cron-tasks` service, which will trigger the middleware to fetch data from the provider platforms.
+The middleware is subscribed to a NATS message queue, listening for msg's published from the back-end, which will trigger the middleware to fetch data from the provider platforms.

 ### **HTTP API**